 Each cycle, Michigan Humanities Council will partner with schools, libraries, museum, religious organizations, book clubs and more to create a unified discussion.
 Each partner receives free supplemental materials, such as reader’s guides, teacher’s guides and bookmarks; select nonprofits are eligible to receive free copies of the selected title.
+As of September 2018, there are no remaining book copies for distribution, but other resources are still available.

 The application is now open.
 Apply Now